 Zimmer Feline Foundation vouchers provide a free and convenient way for many low‐income individuals and households to fix their pet cats.
 The vouchers cover the complete cost to spay or neuter their cats and vaccinate them for rabies at any of our participating veterinary or spay/neuter clinics.

 Our target for vouchers are pet cats whose caregivers’ gross household incomes are less than $40,000 per year.
-Because this is a "pet cat" program, we can provide assistance only where the number of cats in the home (fixed or not) is within a reasonable limit for providing lifelong care — typically less than 6 cats.
+Because this is a "pet cat" program, we can provide assistance only where the number of cats in the home (fixed or not) is within a reasonable limit for providing lifelong care — typically no more than 6 cats.
 We rarely provide vouchers for cats that are being fostered, kittens under 16 weeks of age, de-facto shelters or rescues, or outdoor cat colonies of more than 6 cats.

 Our purpose in providing vouchers is not simply to “fix cats” but to assist low-income individuals and families provide lifelong care for their pets by stopping the behaviors that most often cost these cats their homes — kittening, spraying and yowling.